Reynard21/ReyFlix/README.md

 # ReyFlix
 💻 Built with React

+#Features
+- Setup only takes a few minutes by editing the single config file
+- Built using React & UIverse
+- Responsive for different devices

+# Getting Started Locally
+1. Clone this repository to your local machine:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.